vignettes/databasing-with-crestr.Rmd

 #> 3 2 Oleaceae Olea <NA> Olea

-Independently of how you want to access the calibration data, you
+Independently of how you downloaded the calibration data, you will

 if you want to use the